LDTI-UON/apeg_documentation/docs/index.md

-# GEM - Group pEer Marking

-## What is it?
+# APEG

-GEM is a web application that allows students completing group work to evaluate each other's contribution to the group using a [rubric](https://en.wikipedia.org/wiki/Rubric_(academic)) or by giving a numeric 'grade'.
-The application is optimised for use with the [Blackboard Learn VLE](http://anz.blackboard.com/sites/international/globalmaster/).
+APEG is a web application that allows students completing group work to evaluate each other's contribution to the group.

+### Adaptable

+APEG is template driven and built on open-source software [libraries](https://bitbucket.org/sijpkes/lti-peer-assessment), templates can easily be modified to provide custom content.

+### Peer rEview

+Peer review is the evaluation of work by one or more people of similar competence to the producers of the work ([peers](https://en.wiktionary.org/wiki/peer#Etymology_2)) ([Wikipedia definition](https://en.wikipedia.org/wiki/Peer_review)).

+### for Groups

+Groups of students are able to assess each others contribution to a team using APEG.

+APEG can incorporate a Blackboard&trade; [rubric](https://en.wikipedia.org/wiki/Rubric_(academic)) or allow students to supply a numeric 'grade' with comments.
+The application is optimised for use with the [Blackboard Learn&trade; VLE](http://anz.blackboard.com/sites/international/globalmaster/).

 The application can be adapted to to any VLE that implements the IMS Global<sup>&reg;</sup> Learning Tools Interoperability<sup>&reg;</sup> (LTI) standard.